 - Opt-in status: Email opt-in date, Email opt-out date, SMS opt-in date, SMS opt-out date.

 Important!
-If the opt-out date provided for the contact is later then the opt-in one, the customer is added with the unsubscribed status.
+If the opt-out date provided for the contact is later then the opt-in one, the customer is added with an unsubscribed status.

-If you are transferring your contacts for the first time, it is recommended to map all of the properties available for the import.
-If you added the information about your customers already, and want to upload your contacts to the Segment, it is enough to map the email address or the phone number field only.
+For the first import, we recommend mapping all of the properties available.
+If you added the information about your customers already, and want to upload your contacts to the Segment, it is sufficient to map the email address or the phone number field only.

 Organize your customers' data

 On this page, you can choose whether you want to import them as subscribers or with undefined status (non-subscribed).
 If you add customers with email addresses or phone numbers, and without the property defining your contacts' opt-in statuses, you will be able to select your customers' subscription statuses for Email and SMS channels.

 When one of these boxes is unchecked, the customer is added to the system with non-subscribed status.
 Non-subscribed contacts are those that placed an order in your store, abandoned a cart, created an account, but never agreed to receive your marketing.
 Uploading contacts with non-subscribed status will provide the following benefits: